U0408

 1

-Read all DTCs from TCM, ECM, and any body modules before clearing.
+Read all DTCs from the ECM and related modules before clearing anything.

 -